orsoromeo/jet-leg/README.md

 # Python library for equilibrium of legged robots

-This library uses common operations over [convex polyhedra](https://en.wikipedia.org/wiki/Convex_polyhedron) in order to assess the problem of stability and motion feasibility of legged robots.
+This library uses common operations over [convex polyhedra](https://en.wikipedia.org/wiki/Convex_polyhedron) in higher dimensions in order to assess the problem of stability and motion feasibility of legged robots.

 ## Installation
 APT dependencies: